Botanical Name: Senecio radicans

 Show off its captivating, trailing stems by potting this succulent houseplant in a hanging basket.

 Make it bloom.
 Keep String of Bananas plant cool (55-60°F/13-16°C) in winter.
 Cut back on watering during the winter months, but don't allow the potting mix to dry out completely.
 These cool, dry conditions may promote blooming in winter.
-And the flowers are spectacular -- clusters of small, white fluffy blooms appear on upright stems.
+And the flowers are spectacular -- white, fluffy blooms appear on upright stems.

 Wondering whether to repot?
 Repotting String of Bananas is needed only every couple years.
 Spring or summer is the best time to repot, when this succulent begins its most vigorous growth.
-Keep the crown of the plant at the same soil level as it was in the old pot -- the stems will rot if they are buried.
+Don't use a pot that's too big -- go up one size (e.g., from a 4-in pot to a 6-in pot).
+Why?
+A pot that's too big will hold too much water, possibly killing this succulent.
+When repotting, keep the crown of the plant at the same soil level as it was in the old pot -- the stems will rot if they are buried.
 Use a sandy mix for fast drainage and a pot with drainage holes.

 Something bugging your houseplant?
 Watch for mealybugs -- tiny, cotton-like pests that hide along stems.
 They suck sap from the stems, weakening the plant then secrete a sticky substance called honeydew.
 Isolate any infested houseplant right away to prevent them from invading your other plants, then treat your houseplant to get rid of them.